rwieruch/blog_robinwieruch_content/blog/react-table-resize/index.md

   ]}
 />

 In this tutorial, I want to show you how to use [React Table Library](https://react-table-library.com) with its **resize** feature.
-In the previous example, you have already installed React Table Library to create a table component.
-Now, we will enable users to **resize columns** in the table.
+In the previous example, you installed React Table Library to create a table component.
+Now, we will enable users to **resize columns** in the table by clicking on a vertical bar in the header of the column, and dragging left or right.

-Everything that's needed is setting the resize property on each table's column:
+All you need to do is set the resize property on each column of table:

 ```javascript{3-7}
 <Header>